 - Pricing: the fall in UK currency makes it easier for some UK companies to export (a potential opportunity to break into foreign markets outside the EU) but it may make foreign-sourced supplies more expensive.

 - Recruitment/human resources: changes to the UK's immigration laws may affect hiring policy, as companies could end up being less reliant on EU labour.
+There are already signs that EU specialist resources are leaving the UK and, conversely, proving more difficult to attract.
 However, this could simultaneously open up more opportunities further afield.